ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 fi
 ```

-Here we use the (( operator in the arithmetic evaluation form.
-You can replace it by the `let` command.
-It provides the same result:
+The construction uses the (( operator in the arithmetic evaluation form.
+You can replace it with the `let` built-in.
+Then it provides the same result:
 {line-numbers: true, format: Bash}
 ```
 if let "var < 5"